The Essential Key to Catholic Theology:

 As early Christians were trying to understand the nature of Jesus and define other theological issues, they usually rejected the opinions (later called "heresies") of those who went too far to one side or the other: for example, those who said Jesus was human, but not fully divine (adoptionists), as well as those who believed he was fully divine, but only appeared to be human (docetists).

 Rather than overemphasizing one pole and neglecting the other, the challenge in Christian theology is always to hold the two poles together, to maintain a proper balance between both seemingly opposite sides of the truth.
-Another way of phrasing the Catholic position would be to say, "Not Only..., But Also..."
-Here is a list of only some theological issues and the Catholic-Christian answers, which include both poles:
+Another way of phrasing the "catholic" ("all-encompassing" or "universal") position would be to say, "Not Only..., But Also..."
+Here is a list of only some theological issues and the best Christian answers, which include both poles:

 God is both Transcendent (beyond) and Immanent (within)